k8thekat/GarlandToolsAPI_wrapper/README.md

 Commonly an integer.
 However, there is also a `Job` enum and string endpoints.
 An _all_ endpoint simply returns all data of that endpoint in a massive JSON file, no id needed but requires more filtering.

-Most endpoints return a JSON which can be used as a `dict` in Python.
+All endpoints return JSON which is parsed into **unstructured** `dict`.
-In some cases a JSON of the `list` form or even a PNG is returned.
+This is true for all, but two endpoints: Map and Icon, which return a **binary PNG** instead.
+Additionally, the Search endpoint returns a `list`.
 A full overview is below:

 | Endpoint Name | Has id endpoint | Has 'all' endpoint | Returns       |